Where to Place Farm, Ranch & Equine Insurance

 What states have the most farm, ranch & equine insurance placement discussions?

-The states with the most agent discussions about placing farms, ranches, equine operations, and agricultural risks are Ohio, Texas, Oklahoma, Florida, Colorado.
+The states with the most agent discussions about placing farms, ranches, equine operations, and agricultural risks are Texas, Ohio, Colorado, Oklahoma, Missouri.
 Coverage availability and pricing can vary significantly by state due to regulatory differences and local market competition.

 How do I get a quote for farms, ranches, equine operations, and agricultural risks?

-Start by contacting the carriers most frequently recommended by agents: State Farm, Erie, Progressive, Markel, Travelers.
+Start by contacting the carriers most frequently recommended by agents: State Farm, Travelers, Farm Bureau, Progressive, Markel.
 Many agents also report success through wholesale brokers and MGAs who specialize in this class.
-The 76 discussions on this page include specific agent experiences with quoting and binding coverage.
+The 114 discussions on this page include specific agent experiences with quoting and binding coverage.

 Is farm, ranch & equine insurance available in the admitted market?

 It depends on the state and specific risk details.
 Some admitted carriers do write farms, ranches, equine operations, and agricultural risks, but many agents report needing to access surplus lines or specialty markets.
-States like Ohio, Texas, Oklahoma tend to have more carrier options based on agent discussions.
+States like Texas, Ohio, Colorado tend to have more carrier options based on agent discussions.

 What coverage does a farms, ranches, equine operations, and agricultural risk need?